catenax-ng/catenax-ng.github.io/docs/internal/how-to-setup-aks-cluster-via-terraform.md

 #### Adjust the variables

-Change the environment variables as desired in the `terraform.tfvars`
+Change the configuration properties as desired in the `terraform.tfvars`

-## Set Additional Variables For CLI And Execute Plan
+## Set additional variables for CLI and execute plan

 Beside these variables, that you can safely commit to the repository, you also need to specify the client id, client secret and azure tenant id of the service principal,